 Here's our story:

 It was a Fall day.
 Crisp, beautiful weather.
 I had gone about my day like normal and was surprised by starting my period off-schedule.
+Due to some issues with the birth control I had previously used, I hadn’t had a period in quite a while.
 That Thursday I started bleeding.
 I had cramps all night Thursday and Friday night and couldn’t sleep for more than 30 minutes at a time.
 I tried to make the pain subside with a heating pad and medicine, but nothing seemed to work.
 I wasn't alarmed until Saturday morning.

 My husband, Colton, and I were having our usual weekend coffee date and I had this excruciating pain that felt like the worst cramps I've ever experienced in my life.
 While sitting in this coffee shop, doubled over, I started crying right there.
 Confused as what was happening to my body, the pain eventually subsided a while after when I took a few ibuprofen.
 We went home and as I went to the bathroom I saw something unexpected come out of me and I grew more confused and terrified.
 I'll save you the details, but I will say, I knew something was terribly wrong.